-ECN in IP
+2.1 ECN in IP

 Codepoint IP/ECN field Meaning

 not-ECT 00 Not ECN-capable transport

-ECT(0) 10
+ECT(0) 10 ECN conchistron port

 ECT(1) 01 ECN-capable transport

 CE 11 Congestion experienced

-TABLE I: The ECN field in IP
+Table 1: The ECN field in IP

-The ECN field has two bits, hence it supports the 4 codepoints in Table I. Before using ECN, the standard requires a data sender to have checked that the receiver has logic for feeding back ECN markings.
-Each transport protocol does this differently.
+The ECN field has two bits, hence it supports the 4 codepoints in Table 1.
+Before using ECN, the standard requires a data sender to have checked that the receiver has logic for feeding back ECN markings.
+Each transport protocol (TCP, SCTP, QUIC, etc.) does this differently.
 If at least one end does not support ECN, there is not an 'ECN-capable transport' (ECT) so the sender must set not-ECT in all packets, which is also what legacy hosts send by default.
-According to [1], ECT(0) and ECT(1) are equivalent and either can be set by the sender to signify the packet is ECT, which means "ECN-capable but not ECN-marked".
+According to [26], ECT(0) and ECT(1) are equivalent and either can be set by the sender to signify the packet is ECT, which means "ECN-capable but not ECN-marked".

 Network elements have to check the ECN field before using ECN.
 If it is not-ECT (00), they must use drop rather than the CE codepoint to indicate congestion.
-As subsequent packets arrive where the ECN field is nonzero, an ECN-capable buffer can set the CE codepoint (11) increasing the probability to indicate increasing congestion.
+If the ECN field is non-zero, any buffer can set the CE codepoint (11) increasingly often to indicate increasing congestion.

-ECN in TCP
+2.2 ECN in TCP

 Three flags in the main TCP header are assigned to ECN.
 They are called NS, CWR and ECE for Nonce Sum, Congestion Window Reduced and Echo Congestion Experienced.
-These names are not descriptive of their usage in most circumstances, so this article will represent them as a 3-bit codepoint, as shown in the 'flags' column of Table II.
+These names are not descriptive of their usage in most circumstances, so this paper will represent them as a 3-bit codepoint, as shown in the 'flags' column of Table 2.

-Table II succinctly supports the following explanations of standard ECN (this section), Accurate ECN and ECN++.For the present explanation of standard ECN, ignore the AccECN rows at the bottom and the ECN++ column on the right.
+Table 2 succinctly supports the following explanations of standard ECN (this section), Accurate ECN (§ 2.3) and ECN++ (§ 2.4).
+For the present explanation of standard ECN, ignore the AccECN rows at the bottom and the ECN++ column on the right.
 Also, the NS TCP flag is not used for standard ECN (always zero).